TDG-Platform/docs/Mining_Layers_Workflow.md

 ***************************************************************************
 -->

-The above template should reflect the latest versions of all tasks.
+The above workflow should reflect the latest versions of all tasks.
 Here are the modifications you need to make:

 * Set **_in_base_dir_** -- this is the top-level S3 input directory that contains your DN data
 * Set **_out_base_dir_** -- this is the top-level S3 output directory